yashpickles/Weekend_Hustles/README.md

 ## Future Enhancements

 As a "fun weekend project," this agent is continuously evolving.
-We promise to add more features as soon as we finish our current Netflix binge.
+I promise to add more features as soon as I finish my current Netflix binge.
 Planned future enhancements include:

 - Integration of more specialized tools for diverse domains.
-Because why stop at general knowledge when we can bore you with incredibly specific facts?
+Because why stop at general knowledge when I can bore you with incredibly specific facts?
 - Advanced natural language understanding for better query intent recognition.
 So it can finally understand what you really mean, even if you don't.
 - Support for conversational AI and multi-turn interactions.
 Get ready for some truly awkward AI-human conversations.
 - Improved error handling and user feedback.
 Because "Sorry, I couldn't find that" is just so unhelpful.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome!!
 If you have suggestions for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
-We promise to read them... eventually.
+I promise to read them... eventually.

 ## License